How the fake "crisis actors" conspiracy took off on social media after Florida school shooting

 Benjamin Kelly, a Florida legislator’s aide, was fired on Tuesday after reportedly sending an email to a Tampa Bay Times reporter in which he claimed Hogg and Emma Gonzalez, another Parkland survivor, were “actors that travel to various crisis [sic] when they happen.”

 A few hours later, state Rep. Shawn Harrison tweeted that Kelly had been “terminated” from his post.
-“I am appalled at and strongly denounce his comments about the Parkland students,” Kelly tweeted.
+“I am appalled at and strongly denounce his comments about the Parkland students,” Harrison tweeted.

 During an interview with MSNBC on Wednesday afternoon, Hogg appeared to dismiss the trolls who have targeted him and his classmates.

-"The only time you're ever doing anything that actually matters is when people trying stopping you," he said.
+"The only time you're ever doing anything that actually matters is when people try stopping you," he said.